OpenSourceBlackCat/MeowBot/README.md

 AmeyaBot!
 A YouTube All Rounder Chat Bot For Live Streams.<br>
 # Installation Guide
 **STEP 1.** Download And Install The Latest Python 3.xx.<br>
-**NOTE:** Please Make Sure To Tick "Add Python 3.xx To Path" Option Or Add It To The Path Later .<br><br>
+**NOTE:** Please Make Sure To Tick "Add Python 3.xx To Path" Option While Installing Python Or Add It Manually To The Path Later
+.<br><br>
 **STEP 2.** Download The AmeyBotInstallerSetup.py.<br><br>
 **STEP 3.** Run The AmeyBotInstallerSetup.py.<br>